InfernoBlaster8/InfernoBlaster8/README.md

 - 👋 Hi, I’m @InfernoBlaster8!
-- 👀 I’m interested in general development (Python, Java, and Web Dev) & AI/ML/DS engineering!
+- 👀 I’m interested in general and app development (Python, Java, Swift, and Web Dev) & AI/ML/DS engineering!
 - 🌱 I’m currently learning Advanced Python, Advanced Java, and Web Development!
 - 💞️ I’m looking to collaborate on AI and general development work
 - 📫 You can reach me on Discord: InfernoBlaster8#6630